DoktorMike/DoktorMike.github.io/_posts/2017-05-06-About-identifiability-and-granularity.md

 | Mr. G bx |  | 0.12 |  |
 | Mr. G bz |  |  |  0.21  |

-As is apparent from the table you can see that Mr. Aggregation's model is 289% off with respect to the true $\beta_x$ coefficient, and 44% off with respect to the true $\beta_z$ coefficient.
-That's not very impressive and actually leads to the wrong conclusions when trying to discern the dynamics of $x$ and $z$ on $y$.
+As is apparent from the table you can see that Mr. Aggregation's model is 289% off with respect to the true $$\beta_x$$ coefficient, and 44% off with respect to the true $$\beta_z$$ coefficient.
+That's not very impressive and actually leads to the wrong conclusions when trying to discern the dynamics of $$x$$ and $$z$$ on $$y$$.

 The corresponding analysis for the granular model gives us better results.
-Mr. Granularity's model is 12% off with respect to the true $\beta_x$ coefficient, and 3% off with respect to the true $\beta_z$ coefficient.
+Mr. Granularity's model is 12% off with respect to the true $$\beta_x$$ coefficient, and 3% off with respect to the true $$\beta_z$$ coefficient.
 This seems a lot better.
 But still, if we have a granular model, why are we so off on the intercept?
 Well if you remember the generating function from before it looked like this

 $$ \begin{align}
 y_t &\sim N(\mu_t, 7)\\